santobollove/AUR/README.md

-**Important NOTE**
+**Important NOT**
-This repo contain arch-linux user repo package that I like.
+This repo contain arch-linux user repo package list.